stat545ubc-2022/MiniDataAnalysis-Qinhuai_Xu/Milestone2/mini-project-2.md

     ## 5 PICEA         11.0  16.3
     ## 6 THUJA         17.5  38

-There are 6 genus with a longer mean diameter for root_barrier-installed trees.
-I want to know the potential reason.
+We can see that there are 6 genus with a longer mean diameter for root_barrier-installed trees.
+I try to find the potential reason by looking into `number_of_root_barrier` data.

 ``` r
 number_of_root_barrier %>%